openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 **Productivity performance**

-*Productivity performance* indicates the level of local land productivity relative to other regions with similar productivity potential.
+**Productivity performance** indicates the level of local land productivity relative to other regions with similar productivity potential.

-The maximum productivity index, :math:`NPP_{max}` value (90 :sup:`th` percentile) observed within the similar eco-region is compared to the observed productivity value (observed *NPP*).
+The maximum productivity index, :math:`NPP_{max}` value (90:sup:`th` percentile) observed within the similar eco-region is compared to the observed productivity value (observed *NPP*).
 It is given as:

 .. math:: \text{performance} = \frac{NPP_{observed}}{NPP_{max}}